zachkw/nate-eng-3/README.md

 yarn test
 ```

-## Not Achieved
-1. Unable to get the selection on the dropdown options
-2. Pop up removal did not work
-3. Generally I think the async/wait are not staging correctly and I read some stuff online saying there could be issues.
-I think in hindsight I may have used Java/C#/Python instead of JavaScript for this reason

 ## Tech Stack
 TypeScript - Personally I am enjoying Typescript quite a lot these days, and I tend to prefer it over raw JavaScript.